• Skip to primary navigation

 I have messed up lattice crusts so many times, I felt like it was time I took matters into my own hands and master the lattice pie crust.
 If you ever wondered how to make a lattice crust (or struggled like me), I have included a video to show you how to weave the lattice using raw pie dough.

-This technique works for any double crust pie.
+To make a lattice pie, you need enough dough to make a double-crust pie.
 You can vary the size and number of strips of dough you use to make a really big lattice (with just 2 or 4 strips) or a very fine lattice (with as many as 24 or more strips of dough).
 All roads lead to pie and hopefully only smiles (and no tears).
+Read about how to make a lattice pie crust for more information.

 What to do with pie dough scraps